 The ultimate caramel makhana is here!
-The ghee roasted foxnuts coated in a jaggery caramel is a perfect munching snack.
+The ghee-roasted foxnuts coated in a jaggery caramel are a perfect munching snack.
 It remains crispy for hours and is so easy to make.
-I am sure you will ditch the caramel popcorn for this roasted makhana.
 Be sure to watch the video!

 The Phool Makhana is known as lotus seeds or foxnuts.
 They are produced in India, Korea, and Japan.
 Today foxnuts are considered an excellent low-calorie, anti-oxidant, gluten-free, vegan superfood.

 Foxnut is a popular ingredient in India.
 And commonly used to make a variety of sweet and savory dishes.

 The most common way to eat foxnuts on a daily basis is to roast them in a tablespoon or so of ghee till crispy.
 Sprinkle salt on roasted makhana and a healthy, guilt-free snack is ready for munching!

 The caramel-coated roasted makhana is my newfound obsession!
 I am sure you will ditch the caramel popcorn for this roasted makhana.
 I make it for: